Censorship in Turkey: Arrests of journalists

 Kemalist and/or nationalist journalists were arrested on charges referring to the Ergenekon case and several left-wing and Kurdish journalists were arrested on charges of engaging in propaganda for the PKK listed as a terrorist organization.
 In short, writing an article or making a speech can still lead to a court case and a long prison sentence for membership or leadership of a terrorist organisation.
 Together with possible pressure on the press by state officials and possible firing of critical journalists, this situation can lead to a widespread self-censorship.

 In November 2013, three journalists were sentenced to life in prison as senior members of the illegal Marxist–Leninist Communist Party - among them the founder of Özgür Radio, Füsun Erdoğan.
 They had been arrested in 2006 and held until 2014, when they were released following legal reforms on pre-trial detention terms.
 An appeal is still pending.

 In February 2017, German-Turkish journalist Deniz Yücel was jailed in Istanbul.

 On April 10, 2017, the Italian journalist Gabriele Del Grande was arrested in Hatay and jailed in Mugla.
 He was in Turkey in order to write a book on the war in Syria.
-He went on hunger strike on April 18, 2017.
+He went on hunger strike on April 18, 2017 and was freed six days later, on April 24, 2017.